Prasannajaga/repello-security-agent/README.md

 # **Option 3: Document Analyzer with Privacy Guard**

  ⚠️**Disclaimer**: This repository may contain content or examples that are Not Safe For Work (NSFW) and are intended solely for testing and development purposes.
-Please review all code, documentation, and related resources thoroughly before using them in any professional, production, or public environments.
+Please review all code, documentation, and related resources thoroughly before using them in any professional or public environments.

 This project was developed as part of an assignment for **RepelloAI**, focusing on building a **privacy-first, secure AI agent** capable of intelligent document processing with strong safeguards against unsafe or malicious inputs.